AFIB Investor Alert: Bronstein, Gewirtz & Grossman, LLC, A Leading Class Action Firm, Notifies Acutus Medical, Inc. Investors of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Acutus Medical, Inc. (“Acutus Medical” or the “Company”) (NASDAQ: AFIB) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Acutus Medical securities between May 13, 2021 and November 11, 2021, both dates inclusive (the “Class Period”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fafib.
+NEW YORK, Feb.
+25, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Acutus Medical, Inc. (“Acutus Medical” or the “Company”) ( AFIB) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Acutus Medical securities between May 13, 2021 and November 11, 2021, both dates inclusive (the “Class Period”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/afib.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.